PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .output}

-The command builds a Docker/OCI image by processing a Dockerfile and the files available in the build context:

-- `[OPTIONS]` configures the build, including the target platform, image reference, and Dockerfile to use.
-- `BUILD_CONTEXT` identifies the directory, URL, or standard-input stream containing the files available to the build.
-A local directory is the most common choice.

-The build context is a required positional argument and normally appears last.
-Dockerfile instructions such as `COPY` and `ADD` can access files from this context.
+The command builds a Docker/OCI image by processing a Dockerfile and the files available in the build context. `[OPTIONS]` configures the build, while `BUILD_CONTEXT` identifies the directory, URL, or standard-input stream containing the files available to the build.
+The context is a required positional argument and normally appears last.
 Docker normally looks for a file named `Dockerfile` at the root of the context unless another recipe is selected with `--file`.

 Define the complete local image reference, including its repository name and tag: